 Psoriasis (sor-i'ah-sis) is a long-term (chronic) scaling disease of the skin which affects around 1 in 50 people, which is about 1.3 million, or around 2% of the UK population.
-It usually appears as red raised, scaly patches, known as plaques.
-In people with skin of colour, the redness is less pronounced, and psoriasis may appear as purple or darkened areas of skin with grey scales.
-The cause of psoriasis is currently unknown.
+It usually appears as red, raised, scaly patches known as plaques.
 Any part of the skin surface may be involved but the plaques most commonly appear on the elbows, knees and scalp.
 It can be itchy but is not usually painful.
 Nail changes, including pitting and ridging, are present in nearly half of all those who have psoriasis.
 There are many different types of psoriasis, including chronic plaque psoriasis, types of pustular psoriasis (all of which are described in this leaflet), guttate psoriasis, scalp psoriasis, flexural psoriasis, napkin psoriasis, nail psoriasis and erythrodermic psoriasis (a rare, serious condition which can affect the whole body).
-For those that have psoriasis, around 1 in 4 may develop an associated psoriatic arthritis (PsA), which is about 325,000 people, or around 0.5% of the UK population.
+For those that have psoriasis around 1 in 3 may develop an associated psoriatic arthritis (PsA), which is about 400,000 people, or around 0.6% of the UK population.
 PsA causes pain and swelling in the joints and tendons, accompanied by stiffness particularly in the mornings.
-The most commonly affected sites are the hands, feet, lower back, neck and knees.
-For more detailed information, see our leaflets What is psoriasis? and What is psoriatic arthritis?
+The most commonly affected sites are the hands, feet, lower back, neck and knees, with movement in these areas becoming severely limited.
+For more information see our What is Psoriasis?, Scalp Psoriasis and Nail Psoriasis leaflets.
 What happens?